Why is ‘Cyber Essentials’ required?

 However, if you are unable to pass within the two working days, you’ll have to wait thirty days before a new assessment can be conducted.

-This certificate is valid for 12 months, starting from the date of completion, so put it in your calendar to book another assessment in 10-11 months.
+This certificate is valid for 12 months, starting from the date of completion, so put it on your calendar to book another assessment in 10-11 months.

 There we have Cyber Essentials in a nutshell.
 The result will mean you’re in a position to understand and have confidence in your security posture against common attacks.
 The certification provides assurance to your clients and partners that you take security as a serious priority.
-To learn more about CE, we have written an extensive guide – read online here, and download your free copy.
+To learn more about CE, we have written an extensive guide – read online here, and download your free copy or visit our page on everything you need to know about Cyber Essentials.

 If you need help on where to start with your cyber-security needs, contact us for a friendly, no-obligation chat.